Orlandroid/Orlandroid/README.md

 - 👋 Hi, I’m @Orlandroid
 - 👀 I’m interested in ...
-Android and web developer
+Android Developer
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning Android
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Android projects
-- 📫 How to reach me ...

 <!---
 Orlandroid/Orlandroid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.